SilicorniO/webui/README.md

 ### 5. Webui can search for you the containers defined as web-uiscreens.

-   You need to add the "s" parameter inside the "ui" attribute.
-Then call to "drawUIAll()".
+   You don't need to add any parameter.
+All tags with main attribute whose parent haven't got it is a screen".

    ```html